Hermes: Efficient Global Homomorphic Aggregation over Mutable Packed Ciphertexts: Hermes: Native FHE for Outsourced Databases

 \subsubsection{Homomorphic Deletion}

-Hermes enables encrypted deletion over packed ciphertexts by simulating a logical left-shift over the underlying slots while preserving the ciphertext algebra.
-The goal is to remove the value at slot $i$ of ciphertext $c$, and to maintain a compacted layout where all subsequent values are shifted leftward and the last slot is cleared.
-Importantly, this is done entirely within the encrypted domain, without re-encoding the ciphertext or exposing the deletion position to the server.

-The deletion procedure consists of three conceptual steps: (1) rotation, (2) masking, and (3) auxiliary slot update.
-First, Hermes isolates the subvector of ciphertext $c$ corresponding to slots $i+1$ through $n-2$ and rotates it leftward by one position.
-This is accomplished via a Galois left rotation:
+Hermes enables encrypted deletion by simulating a logical left-shift over the underlying slots.
+The goal is to remove the value at slot $i$ and maintain a compacted layout where all subsequent values are shifted leftward to fill the void.
+The final payload slot is then cleared.
+The deletion procedure follows a symmetric logic to insertion.
+Hermes isolates the subvector corresponding to slots $i+1$ through $n-2$ and rotates it leftward by one position.
+A zeroing mask is subsequently applied to clear the final payload slot, which would otherwise contain a stale duplicate value due to the shift.
+The original head of the vector is preserved and merged with the shifted tail.
+The local sum is then decremented by the deleted value via plaintext subtraction.

-followed by a masking step to ensure that only the intended region is affected.
-Specifically, a plaintext mask $m_{\text{shift}}$ is applied before rotation to preserve slot integrity and avoid accidental overwriting of unaffected entries.

-Next, Hermes applies a zeroing mask $z$ to clear the final slot (slot $n-2$), which now contains a duplicate or stale value as a result of the shift.
-The mask $z$ is a binary plaintext vector where $z[j] = 1$ for $j < n-2$ and $z[n-2] = 0$, ensuring:

-The slot at index $i$—which originally contained the value to delete—has now been overwritten by the shifted entry from $i+1$, and the final slot is set to zero, restoring the invariant that only $n-1$ data entries are active.

-Finally, the local sum maintained in slot $n-1$ is updated by subtracting the deleted plaintext value $v$.
-Since $v$ is assumed to be known at deletion time (e.g., from a query input), this update is executed via plaintext subtraction:

-All steps—rotation, masking, and sum adjustment—are performed homomorphically within the database server using OpenFHE APIs.
-This design avoids decryption-reencryption cycles, ensures slot occupancy consistency, and maintains statistical privacy regarding which slot was deleted.
-As with insertion, the deletion logic treats ciphertexts as logical arrays and preserves relational semantics under homomorphic constraints.